 -Share links to these sites on Social Media Channels to get more value out of it

-- Outreach: So, what is outreach?
-With respect to Blogging, an outreach is simply a method to get your content across to audiences via channels like Social Media, Blogs, and other communities.
+So, what is outreach?
+Concerning Blogging, an outreach is simply a method to get your content across to audiences via channels like Social Media, Blogs, and other communities.

 In common usage, Blogger outreach is a way to